-I post on every page of my website, for the world to see, a request that you RESEARCH the Bernese Mountain dog or any dog before contacting us about reserving a puppy.
+I post on my website, for the world to see, a request that you RESEARCH the Bernese Mountain dog or any dog before contacting us about reserving a puppy.
 So many people say that they have done just that when they contact us when in fact they have not.
 I cannot stress enough that you need to educate yourself on issues that affect large breed dogs which include the Bernese Mountain Dog (BMD).
 I want to make this as clear as I possibly can to anyone who is thinking of adding a BMD to their family, Do your research!
 Folks, please ask questions, then research the answers.
 Here are a few things I want everyone to know so that you are prepared to own a BMD.

 * BMD's are prone to cancer